Economic torts in English law: Workplace relations

 In English labour law the most notable case is Taff Vale Railway v Amalgamated Society of Railway Servants.
-The House of Lords thought that unions should be liable in tort for helping workers to go on strike for better pay and conditions.
-But it riled workers so much that it led to the creation of the British Labour Party and the Trade Disputes Act 1906.
-Further torts used against unions include conspiracy, interference with a commercial contract or intimidation.
+The House of Lords ruled that trade unions should be liable in tort for helping workers to go on strike for better pay and conditions.
+But this ruling riled workers so much that it led to the creation of the British Labour Party and passing of the Trade Disputes Act 1906.
+Further torts used against unions include conspiracy, interference with a commercial contract, and intimidation.